fabric8-analytics/fabric8-analytics.github.io/_includes/CREDENTIALS.md

 # Credential Guide
+---

 <br>

 ## Bayesian

-Yes, that's our project :) And you still have no access to DSaas and Bayesian, submit a request to the [GitLab].\
+Yes, that's our project :) And you still have no access to DSaas and Bayesian, submit a request to the [GitLab].
 [Here](https://gitlab.cee.redhat.com/dtsd/housekeeping/issues/1024) is an example of the form of the request.

 <br>